1966bc/Biovarase/README.md

 - To show levey jennings graph, in the main windows select a test and choose the relative batch.
 - To manage batches in the main window select a test and on menubar choice Batchs/Add batch or Update batch.
 - To manage results in the main window select a batch and on menubar choice Results/Add result or Update result.
-- To manage rejections in the main window select a result, in the toplevel window that will open add or update rejection type.
+- To manage rejections in the main window select a result, in the window that will open add or update rejection type.
 - To manage actions in the main window use File/Actions.
 - To manage units in the main window use File/Units.
 - To insert, update or delete a test use File/Tests.